The author is a guitarist and bassist with over 35 years of experience as a musician.

 This makes it sound like the more power the better, and that’s generally true.
 But remember that it’s relevant to your situation.
 The same amp that works for a bassist in a loud heavy metal band won’t necessarily be good for the bassist who plays coffee-house gigs with an acoustic guitarist.

-What Size Speakers?
+What Size Speakers Are Best?

 Where 12-inch is the standard for guitar speakers, bassists often have the option of 15, 12, 10, and sometimes even 8 and 18-inch speakers.
 What’s the difference, and why should you care?